en

 Why choose a Japanese utility knife?

-What distinguishes Japanese utility knives is not simply the quality of the materials, a standard in Japanese cutlery, but the finesse of the edge, the lightness in the hand and the precision of execution.
+What distinguishes Japanese utility knife models is not simply the quality of the materials, a standard in Japanese cutlery, but the finesse of the edge, the lightness in the hand and the precision of execution.
 These knives are often made in small batches, or even entirely by hand, with an attention to detail that is evident from the first gestures.

 Who is the utility knife best suited for?